-Metal mesh from vintage and antique purses is carefully deconstructed, re-engineered, and hand linked with precious metals to form contemporary, wearable pieces of jewelry.
-The articulated mesh fabric has very specific physical properties and successful jewelry designs must be executed within a variety of constraints.
+My work is greatly informed by process itself.
+Working exclusively in the medium of metal mesh, the articulated fabric brings challenging physical properties—any successful designs are executed within a variety of exacting constraints.
 Encouraging the fluid material into pleasing, stable shapes is an ongoing study of tension and release, always with a focus on gravity.

-Earrings employ hand formed armatures to display the mesh as flat, open canvas.
-Framed Mesh pieces draw lines of dark chain around the borders of gold mesh elements—all hand linked—delivering graphic impact but also providing finish and structure to the mesh shapes.
-Joinery around these elements is soldered or welded directly chain-to-chain, without any bulky jump rings, drawing smooth, uninterrupted lines throughout the work.
-Detailing is always kept minimal and discreet to best feature the beauty of the iconic mesh material.
+Metal mesh from vintage and antique purses is cleaned, deconstructed, and re-engineered.
+Framed Mesh pieces draw lines of dark, oxidized sterling silver chain—all hand linked—around the borders of gold mesh elements, delivering graphic impact but also providing finish and structure to the mesh shapes.
+Joinery around these elements is all soldered or welded directly chain-to-chain—no bulky jump rings—drawing slim, uninterrupted lines throughout the work.
+Detailing is minimal and discreet, focusing attention on the form of the piece and the beauty of the materials.

 Hand crafted in Oakland, California in the San Francisco Bay Area.

-Even if you love a rustic patina, it's best to remove the mesh jewelry before sleeping, swimming, or bathing.
-Always apply lotions, perfumes, and all grooming products before jewelry.
+Even if you love a rustic patina, it's always best to remove the mesh jewelry before sleeping, swimming, or bathing.
+Apply lotions, perfumes, and all grooming products before jewelry.

-We have washed the vintage mesh before use but if you ever need to clean it, just lightly buff the pieces with water and a cloth, or a soft toothbrush, if necessary.
+We have washed the vintage mesh before use but if you ever need to clean it, just lightly buff the pieces with water and a cloth, or use a soft toothbrush, if necessary.
 Thorough drying is very important, particularly for the older mesh.
 To dry the inside of the links, use light heat from a blow dryer or place in bright, direct sunlight.

 Earrings are best stored alone, protected in their own spot or hung on a hook.
-While metal mesh material is not particularly fragile, the individual links do have very small tines that can become bent.
+While metal mesh is not particularly fragile, the individual links do have very small tines that can become bent.
 In addition, some of the older enamel paint finishes will continue to wear over time.
 Necklaces can be stored any way you choose, but a hanging necklace is always less prone to tangle.